lukemoore66/bravia-control-gui/README.md

 Using a python virtual environment is highly recommended.

 ## The Interface
 Begin by selecting a TV from the Available TV's dropdown.
-If the web page does not appear, it is likely that no TVs were detect, and you may want to manually define them in `tvs.txt`.
+If the web page does not appear, it is likely that no TVs were detected, and you may want to manually define them in `tvs.txt`.

 Enter a pre-shared key to authenticate access to the current TV.